What causes the dip in mood?

 Bottom line: Start with 2-3 short walks first thing in the morning and work your way up to doing it daily (when weather and schedule permit).

-What helps boost your mood after a long winter?
+What helps boost your mood during a long winter?
 Let us know in the comments section at the bottom of the page.